 A doctor specializing in alcoholic treatment (and early friend of AA) says we alcoholics suffer from an illness of a two fold nature- an obsession of the mind to experience the ease and comfort that comes from taking a drink; and an allergy of the body which, after taking the first drink, triggers a phenomenon of craving.
 This craving is powerful enough to insure we cannot consistently control the frequency or amount we consume.

-The Twelve Steps are the core of the AA program of recovery.
-They are suggestions of actions and shifts in attitude found in our primary text, Alcoholics Anonymous (also called “the Big Book”), that many have found necessary to maintain their sobriety.
+The Twelve Steps are the core of the A.A. program of recovery.
+They are the program of action found in our primary text, Alcoholics Anonymous (also referred to as “the Big Book”), that many have found necessary to maintain their sobriety.

-That will be up to you, but as one members suggested- “My sobriety is a living thing and must be tended diligently, or it will whither and die.”
+That will be up to you, but as one member suggested, “My sobriety is a living thing and must be tended diligently, or it will whither and die.”